Speaking Activity to Practice Reported Speech

-Check out one of my favourite: “Tell a Story.”
-It’s fun, engaging, and creates some great opportunities for students to practice this important skill.
+Check out one of my favourites: “Tell a Story.”
+It’s fun, and engaging, and creates some great opportunities for students to practice this important skill.
 Reported speech activities don’t have to be terrible any longer!
 Have some fun with reported speech ESL.

 Reported Speech ESL Speaking Activity